Connect With Us!

 Skin and Ears

 One of the chief problems seen in a small animal clinic is ear infections that diagnostically will include a good ol’ swab and look-see under the microscope for bacteria and yeast.
-Small animal vets also diagnose a plethora of common skin problems under the microscope.
+Occasionally, these conditions could call for a culture and sensitivity test sent to the lab when they aren't responding to the normal treatments.